Aotearoa and Conservation

 To show this connection on the map you could for example: draw, glue pictures from magazines or write.

-OTHER BOOK SUGGESTIONS (Aotearoa and conservation):
+OTHER Activity And BOOK SUGGESTIONS (Aotearoa and conservation):

 aotearoa_orig.jpg